Heinz Reinefarth: Postwar

-In 1962, he was elected to the parliament (Landtag) of Schleswig-Holstein.
+In 1962 Reinefarth was elected to the Landtag of Schleswig-Holstein.
 After his term ended in 1967, he worked as a lawyer.
-Despite numerous demands by Communist Poland, he was not extradited as the German courts had ruled that there was no evidence of him committing any crimes.
-He was considered not guilty in the eyes of the law and the federal government.
-He received a general's pension upon retirement.
-He died on 7 May 1979 in his mansion on Sylt.
+Despite numerous demands by the Polish People's Republic, he was not extradited as the German courts had ruled that there was no evidence of him committing any crimes.
+He was considered not guilty in the eyes of the law and the federal government, and received a general's pension upon retirement.
+Reinefarth died on 7 May 1979 in his mansion on Sylt.
+In his obituary, written by the city's administration, it stated, "His successful work for the city of Westerland will remain unforgettable."

 Legacy

 In 2014, the local authorities of Westerland raised a memorial table remembering Polish victims of Reinefarth.
 A local SPD member, Ernst Wilhelm Sojan, who was present at the ceremony had campaigned since the 1960s to raise awareness of acts committed by Reinefarth but said that he was always met with a "wall of silence".
 The regional Schleswig-Holstein government issued a special statement expressing regret that Heinz Reinefarth had been allowed to work as politician in the region.
 Polish President Bronislaw Komorowski praised the authorities of Sylt for attempting to deal with its past.